-The research in our laboratory has two broad objectives.
-The first is to gain insight into the normal physiology of mitochondria in the brain, with a particular emphasis on understanding the biologic functions of mitochondrial dynamics and turnover, and the role of mitochondria in synaptic transmission.
-The second is to understand how disruption of these mitochondrial functions contributes to the pathogenesis of neurodegenerative diseases, especially Parkinson's disease and Alzheimer's disease.
+In our laboratory, we have two broad, yet intertwined objectives.
+The first is to gain insight into the normal physiology of mitochondria in the brain, particularly on the functions of mitochondrial bioenergetics and dynamics at the nerve terminal and the mechanisms by which they support synaptic transmission.
+The second is to understand how disrupting these mitochondrial functions contributes to the pathogenesis of neurodegenerative diseases, especially Parkinson's disease (PD) and Alzheimer's disease (AD).

-We use an array of sophisticated microscopy approaches to study mitochondrial biology in the brain.
-Mitochondria are visualized live using targeted fluorescent probes, and mitochondrial movement, functions and turnover are imaged in mammalian cells including primary neurons.
-Transgenic mouse models and genetically modified viral vectors are also used to study mitochondria in vivo, and to determine how human mutations causing Parkinson's disease and Alzheimer's disease disrupt mitochondrial function and produce degeneration.
-To establish mechanism, we also use in vitro model systems with recombinant proteins and purified mitochondria or artificial membranes.
+To study mitochondrial biology in the brain, we use an array of microscopy approaches.
+We visualize mitochondria in real time with targeted fluorescent probes, and we image mitochondrial bioenergetics, movement, and turnover in mammalian cells, including primary neurons and their synapses.
+To study mitochondria in vivo, we use transgenic mouse models and genetically modified viral vectors.
+With these tools, we can investigate how human mutations that cause PD and AD disrupt mitochondrial function and produce degeneration.
+To establish mechanisms, we also use in vitro model systems with recombinant proteins and purified mitochondria or artificial membranes.